OCA/odoo-community.org/01_about.md

 + To provide resources for OCA's projects - eg. infrastructure, CLA, funding, legal.
 + To encourage the implementation of open standards and standards-based interoperability in OCA's projects.
 + To support use and contribution to OCA's projects from the worldwide community through internationalization of software and community outreach.
++ To Represent the Community opinion regarding OpenERP SA's roadmap, marketing and development strategies
 + To promote the use of open source software in the industry (not just association software) - eg. training, outreach.
 + To organize meeting of membres to improve the collaboration and the knowledge of the OCA'sprojects